-A recent Amazing Race we designed and managed in Perth was a great example of why a race activity might not be the best option for your team.
+A recent Amazing Race we designed and managed in Perth was a great example of why a racing activity might not be the best option for your team.
 We were engaged by a large company to design a race that was generation appropriate, as well as not too physically demanding.
-The race was thoroughly tailored to be more collaborative, rather than solely competitive, and the distances were shortened considerably to suit the groups requests.
-Challenges were adapted to the group, and anything deemed mildly offensive, was removed from all race collaterall.
+The race was thoroughly tailored to be more collaborative, rather than solely competitive, and the distances were shortened considerably to suit the group’s requests.
+Challenges were adapted to the group, and anything deemed mildly offensive was removed from all race collateral.

 We decided to look further into why, after all the pre-planning and changes to the race, what more needed to be done to improve the enjoyment for more employees participating, and we came up with some more things we could have done.

 The following tips might help you decide if The Amazing Race, or any other location, ids right for your team.

 Ensure you communicate your teams’ concerns and abilities with the person designing your race, and even more importantly, communicate the responses back to your team so they can make a decision whether the race is appropriate for them.

 2. The concept of an Amazing Race is built on teams problem solving to get to the finish line